mindfulness-at-the-computer/mindfulness-at-the-computer/docs/design/user-perspective.md

 ### RGPU - Remembering the purpose of the work at the computer

-Maybe we are contributing to social justice, mental well-being or something else, maybe simply helping our colleagues?
+Maybe we are contributing to social justice, mental well-being or something else,or maybe simply helping our colleagues?